How A Proposed 3-Digit Suicide Hotline Could Help Prevention Efforts

 If individual crisis centers don't receive additional funding to increase their staff and volunteers, callers might be left waiting, and feeling discouraged and helpless, she adds.

 The FCC reports that the current system is challenged by "rising call volume and uneven coverage in many states."
-This results in many calls getting routed to back-up centers where wait times are longer.
+This results in many calls getting routed to backup centers where wait times are longer.

 "We know that it's really important for people to get live answers very quickly when they call one of these numbers or one of these centers," says Franklin.
 "At Crisis Connections, we strive to answer the line within 30 seconds, 95% of the time or more.
 And so someone doesn't have to wait for for very long at all before they get a live answer."